 Sourdough is said to be lower in sugar and gluten as well.
 Bonus!

 In the fermentation process, the good bacteria feed on the sugars in the flour and degrades the gluten making it easier to digest for those with sensitivities to gluten and won’t cause blood sugar spikes.
 Now, as I said before I’m no scientist so I can’t confirm this either but it makes sense to me.
 I must admit though when I eat sourdough I don’t seem to get the bloat that regular bread gives.
 Maybe it is easier to digest or maybe it’s in my head haha

 Think of your sourdough starter as being a pet ~

-Making sourdough starter is a bit like keeping a pet, you need to feed it every day to keep it happy.
+Making a sourdough starter is a bit like keeping a pet, you need to feed it every day to keep it happy.
 It takes about 5 minutes over 5 days to have a starter ready for bread.
 The starter can be kept for years and years if kept fed and happy.
 I think this would be fun for kids to help with too.
-It’s an exciting process to check for bubbles every day and to feed it and keep it warm and happy.
+It’s an exciting process to check for bubbles every day and to feed them and keep them warm and happy.

 This is what you’ll need